 You must follow the principles of "data protection by design and by default," including implementing "appropriate technical and organizational measures" to protect data.
 In other words, data protection is something you now have to consider whenever you do anything with other people's personal data.
 You also need to make sure any processing of personal data adheres to the data protection principles outlined in Article 5.
 Technical measures include encryption, and organizational measures are things like limiting the amount of personal data you collect or deleting data you no longer need.
 The point is that it needs to be something you and your employees are always aware of.

-Even if your technical security is strong, operational security is often the weakest link.
+Even if your technical security is strong, operational security can still be a weak link.
 Create a security policy that ensures your team members are knowledgeable about data security.
 It should include guidance about email security, passwords, two-factor authentication, device encryption, and VPNs.
 Employees who have access to personal data and non-technical employees should receive extra training in the requirements of the GDPR.

 If there's a data breach and personal data is exposed, you are required to notify the supervisory authority in your jurisdiction within 72 hours.
 A list of many of the EU member states supervisory authorities can be found here.
 The GDPR does not specify whom you should notify if you are not an EU-based organization.
 For those in English-speaking non-EU countries, you may find it easiest to notify the Office of the Data Protection Commissioner in Ireland.
 You are also required to quickly communicate data breaches to your data subjects unless the breach is unlikely to put them at risk (for instance, if the stolen data is encrypted).